The importance of combating racism in a warming world.

 We may never know whether neoliberal capitalism could have flourished without racist reallocations of environmental benefits and burdens.
 But it is clear that our current economic system depends on unequal distribution of its costs.

-3. Cultural schemas that dehumanize Black and brown people are linked to environmental degradation and violence.
+3. Cultural schemas that dehumanize Black, brown, and Indigenous peoples are linked to environmental degradation and violence.

-Colonialism/imperialism have long been accompanied by cultural schemas and stereotypes that sexualize Black and brown people, liken them to animals or to nature, insist variously upon their happiness or their supposedly violent disposition, or otherwise deny their agency and their lived realities.
+Colonialism/imperialism have long been accompanied by cultural schemas and stereotypes that sexualize people of color, liken them to animals or to nature, insist variously upon their happiness or their supposedly violent disposition, or otherwise deny their agency and their lived realities.
 These schemas and stereotypes persist today.
 Psychological studies have shown that people in the United States harbor automatic subconscious associations between Black people and wild animals and between Black people and crime.
 Women of color are often seen as helpmeets with a high pain tolerance.

-Stereotypes about Black and brown people, like stereotypes about women, mirror cultural attitudes toward the environment.
+Stereotypes about Black, brown, and Indigenous peoples, like stereotypes about women, mirror cultural attitudes toward the environment.
 Both are tools of domination, and both function to provide justification for violence.
-In commonly used imagery and modes of speech, “rape,” “exploitation,” “subjugation,” and “colonization” are things that people inflict on Black and brown humans as well as on nature and non-human beings.
+In commonly used imagery and modes of speech, “rape,” “exploitation,” “subjugation,” and “colonization” are things that white people inflict on people of color as well as on nature and non-human beings.

 And we can see it in the numbers.
 (These numbers are from the United States, but the broad trends they illustrate are not limited to that country.)